dumijay/pFreak/README.md

     10. Parse raw trace data using devtools-timeline-model to extract javascript and layout/paint execution times.
     11. Close Page

 - The mean execution duration is in microseconds.
-(1000 Microseconds = 1 Millisecond)
+(1000 Microseconds = 1 Millisecond).
+- Coefficient of variation is shown below the execution duration.
+    - This is how much iterations deviated from its mean execution duration.
+Lower deviation means the test is stable.
+    - Variation for smaller operations can be high.
+If that's the case, repeat the task equally for all candidates to increase the execution time.
+    - Refer _task_template.js for details.

 - Factor of slowness is compared against the base candidate.
 Eg:
     - Vanilla JS execution duration = 400ms
     - Candidate 1 execution duration= 600ms